Guide

 - For each metric you can see which app provided the data (steps, sleep, heart rate, SpO2).

 - Your data stays on your account in the EU cloud.
-Android app available now, iOS coming.
+Android app available now; the iOS app is already live in all supported storefronts, including the EU.

 If you're wondering how FitMesh works before trying it, the one-sentence answer is this: FitMesh Sync gathers the data from all your wearables, including an affordable smart ring, merges it without duplicates and shows it to you in one dashboard, on your phone and from any browser.
 In this guide we go through it screen by screen, with real screenshots of the app.